Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Strategy of Proof of the Main Theorem

 \section{Strategy of Proof of the Main Theorem}

 The statement \cref{eq:mainenergy} in \cref{thm:main}, that $ \psi_N $ replicates the ground state energy, was proven in \cite{BNPSS20,BNPSS21,BPSS22}.
-So we have to establish the formula \cref{eq:main} for the momentum distribution.
-This is done in three steps.
+So we need to establish \cref{eq:main} for the momentum distribution.
+Computing the expectation value of $n_q$ is non-trivial for two reasons: first, $n_q$ is a fermionic observable that does not have a bosonic representation in terms of the $c^*_\alpha(k)$- and $c_\alpha(k)$-operators; and second, because $n_q$ is typically of order $N^{-2/3}$, i.\,e., extremely small, it necessitates very precise bounds on the errors.
+To obtain these sharp error bounds, we employ a bootstrap which is novel to the bosonization context.
+This should be compared to the earlier works on bosonization, where error terms could be controlled by integrated quantities like the expectation value of $\Ncal$ (so the sum of $n_q$ over all momenta $q$), which was estimated much less precisely as being overall of order one.

-\underline{Step 1}: We employ a bosonization technique as in \cite{BNPSS21} in order to show that $ n_q $ is approximately given by a bosonized approximation $ n_q^{(\b)} $.
-In fact, $ n_q $ vanishes whenever $ q $ is not inside some patch $ B_{\alpha_q} $, so we will set $ n_q^{(\b)} = 0 $ in that case.
+\paragraph{The Bootstrap} We aim to show that $ n_q $ can be approximated by a bosonized $ n_q^{(\b)} $.
+Whenever $ q $ is not inside some patch $ B_{\alpha_q} $, $n_q$ vanishes, so we will set $ n_q^{(\b)} = 0 $ in that case.
 For all other $ q $, we will see that $ n_q $ amounts to a sum over contributions depending on the momentum exchange $ k $.
-The first commutator for the evaluation of this contribution is computed in \cref{lem:g} and vanishes whenever $ k $ is not inside the set
+As explained in \cref{lem:g}, define